clevarence/urban-planning-gis/README.md

 # urban-planning-gis
-Urban PLanning project which i showcase the use of different data science tools.
+Urban PLanning project which I showcase the use of different data science tools.